-It is October and thus the spookiest holiday is almost upon us, in recent blogs we have been looking at Cybersecurity, what it means, what you need to know and why it's important.
-In this blog we are going to be looking at one of the simplest ways you can help keep your stores and sites secure and yet one of the most overlooked methods ever!
+In recent blogs, we have been looking at Cybersecurity, what it means, what you need to know and why it's so important.
+In this blog, we'll be looking at one of the simplest ways you can help keep your stores and sites secure and yet one of the most overlooked methods ever!

-Here is a list of 10 things that you can do or introduce into your company to help keep not just your business safe, but your staff and customers too.
+Here's a list of 10 things that you can do or introduce into your company to help keep not just your business safe, but your staff and customers safe too.

 #1 - Size matters!

 Create a password that is over 8 characters long, the longer it is, the harder it will be to guess.

 #2 - M1x 1t up

 Throw in some uppercase and lower case letters but don't just stop there, numbers and symbols are also a gr8 Way 2 sT0p an @ack3r gu3ss1ng Y0ur PassW0rds